Common Soccer Injuries

 .
 The pivoting and lateral movements of soccer contribute to these injuries.

 To avoid unnecessary risk, always check the condition of the field before you play.
 Do not play on fields that are uneven or have holes or rocks on them.
-Also proper footwear and appropriate strength training are the key to prevention.
+Also proper footwear and appropriate strength and balance training are the key to prevention.

 - Pulling a muscle too far in a direction it does not want to go